wudsn/wudsn-ide-tools/PAS/MP/README.md

 ### [A8 Mad-Pascal Window Library](https://github.com/Ripjetski6502/A8MadPascalLibrary)

-This is a text mode windowing library complete with window controls and modern gadgets (widgets).
-The gadgets allow you to build input forms that use buttons, radio buttons, input strings (with scrolled lengths and type restrictions), check boxes, progress bars, etc. This allows you to build applications with "modern"-ish interfaces.
+This text-mode windowing library has window controls and modern gadgets (widgets).
+The gadgets allow you to build input forms that use buttons, radio buttons, input strings (with scrolled lengths and type restrictions), check boxes, progress bars, etc. This allows you to build applications with "modern" interfaces.

 ## Projects in Mad-Pascal